viviann224/reacttonyt/README.md

 **HOW TO USE**:

-The user will pick a card and will score a point for each card that is different from the deck.
-There are 12 cards, so the max score is 12.
-If the user clicks on the same card again, the user loses and can start over.
+The user will input a search topic (the minimum is topic minimum and the search time is optional ) and hit submit.
+If there are results the application will display the article, a summary, and options to read the article or to save for later use.
+The search is not persistent until the user saves the article.

+When the article is saved, the article will be stored into the mLab database and user can retrieve the article on the main navigation bar "SAVED ARTICLES."
+In the SAVED ARTICLES field the user is able to delete the article off the database or read the article.

+If the user wants to find another search topic go ahead and click on the "REACT TO NEW YORK TIMES" on the top navigation to go back.

 The application was created from react and deployed via gitHub.

 **BUILT WITH**:
 - Sublime Text